Code-Institute-Submissions/wrestle-match/README.md

 - Selecting any new links and awaiting the outcome.
 - Starting a new game and then immediately attempt to select another option.
-- Testing new buttons and repeating selection of buttons and cards very fast.
+- Testing new buttons and repeating the selection of buttons and cards very fast.
 - Testing CSS states of new interactive elements.
 - Spamming refresh requests to the browser to monitor load times, hangs or error messages.
 - Console logging variables, arrays and functions.

 My website utilises as much vanilla JavaScript that I have a good understanding of and that fits with a game of this type, as possible.
-Part way through the project I was unable to get the game to function as desired without some snippets of jQuery but with further hours of learning and assistance this code has been replaced with JavaScript whilst taking up less space.
+Partway through the project, I was unable to get the game to function as desired without some snippets of jQuery but with further hours of learning and assistance, this code has been replaced with JavaScript whilst taking up less space.

 My website has been tested on the latest popular web browsers including: